chrisruffalo/ee-config/README.md

 ### Configuration source and resource location

-The [ConfigurationSourceLocator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/ConfigurationSourceLocator.java) is the interface for creating custom locators for the configuration sources.
-The [default implementation](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/DefaultConfigurationSourceLocator.java) is normally used for finding files and resources.
+The [Locator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/Locator.java) is the interface for creating custom locators for the configuration sources.

+The following implementations of Locator are provided by default

+* [MultiLocator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/MultiLocator.java) - locates ISource elements by looking at the file system and classpath, this is the default locator
+* [FileLocator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/FileLocator.java) - locates files on the local filesystem
+* [ResourceLocator](src/main/java/com/github/chrisruffalo/eeconfig/strategy/locator/ResourceLocator.java) - locates resources on the classpath

-### Property token resolution
+### Property Resolution

+Throughout the document various different `@Resolver` annotations have been used without much description as to why or what that does.
+The `@Resolver` annotation allows you to plug in your own resolution implementation so that the default strategy (provided property files -> system properties -> default properties) can be updated, changed, or modified.

-A similar approach is taken with the [PropertyResolver](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/PropertyResolver.java).
-There is also a [default implementation](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/DefaultPropertyResolver.java) that normally handles the resolution of properties within the resource paths.
+You can implement your own [PropertyResolver](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/PropertyResolver.java).
+There is also a [default implementation](src/main/java/com/github/chrisruffalo/eeconfig/strategy/property/DefaultPropertyResolver.java) to handle the resolution of properties within the resource paths.
 This could be overriden to provide different token types or possibly even a pre-seeded property set.
+You can load properties from the database, filesystem, or just about anywhere you need to in order to get the base values for your application.

 ### Putting it to work